 character An abstract member of a set of elements used for the organization, control, or representation of data.

-Note 6: See: single-byte character, multibyte character, wide character

-correctly rounded result: The representation in the result format that is nearest in value, subject to the current rounding mode, to what the result would be given unlimited range and precision.

 diagnostic message: The message belonging to an implementation-defined subset of the implementation’s message output.
 The C Standard requires diagnostic messages for all constraint violations.

 formal parameter: The object declared as part of a function declaration or definition that acquires a value on entry to the function, or an identifier from the comma-separated list bounded by the parentheses immediately following the macro name in a function-like macro definition.